Terms & Conditions

 4.1.
 Amendments

-Amendments to your itinerary can be made by email up to 72 hours prior to the charter date.
-Charges may apply.
+Amendments to itineraries may be requested by email up to 72 hours prior to the charter date.
+Additional charges may apply.

 4.2.
 Cancellation Policy